Superior High School (Wisconsin): Academics

 A sign for Superior High School on the south-west side of the building.

 All students must accumulate 22 credits in grades 9-12 in addition to one-half credit of Health in grades 7-12, and register for a minimum of 5.5 credits each year.
 Students may take up to 7 credits per year.
-One credit of English is required each year in grades 9-12; one credit of Social Studies/History is required each year, two credits of Math are required including one credit of algebra, two years of Science (9th grade Science and 10th grade Biology); and one-half credit of Physical Education each year in grades 9, 10, and 11.
-Also one-half credit of Keystone is required for the graduating class of 2006 and beyond.
+One credit of English is required each year in grades 9-12; one credit of Social Studies/History is required each year, three credits of Math are required including one credit of algebra, three credits of Science (9th grade Science and 10th grade Biology, then one of choice in 11th grade); and one-half credit of Physical Education each year in grades 9, 10, and 11.
+Also one-half credit of Keystone is required for the graduating class of 2006 and beyond, with a 10th grade health class being added.
 All seniors must complete a Senior Project in order to graduate.
 A student may take up to seven credits per school year (there are seven class hours).
 A student must take a minimum of five and one-half credits.
 Students are recommended, in most cases, to take a minimum of six credits.